No Fee Unless You Win

 Suffering harm as a result of medical malpractice is often distressing and devastating.
 It can, and often does, have enormous emotional and financial impacts on the victim and the victim’s family members.
 While focusing on recovery or grief, depending on the circumstances, should be of the utmost importance, it is also important to consider legal options, as legal recourse may be the means to righting the wrong and obtaining the financial support necessary for ongoing treatment or supporting survivors.
 Medical malpractice in Florida is complicated, as it is subject to a unique set of laws that implement certain procedures and requirements that are distinct to medical malpractice claims.
 One question that, at times, arises is who can bring the claim, and is it ever permitted that a family member bring the claim on the victim’s behalf.

-When a medical professional like a doctor or nurse breaches the duty of care owed to a patient, they may liable for medical malpractice.
+When a medical professional, like a doctor or nurse, breaches the duty of care owed to a patient, they may be liable for medical malpractice.
 To hold them responsible requires pursuing a claim for medical malpractice under Florida’s Medical Malpractice Act.

 Typically, the appropriate person to bring the claim is the patient who was harmed.
 As long as the patient has the mental capacity to bring a claim, he or she is the one who is to pursue the claim and file suit, if necessary.
 In certain circumstances, though, a family member or other representative may, or must, bring the claim.
 This occurs in the following scenarios: